CSWCSS-InnoTech/Schobol/README.md

-# InnoTech-eLearning
+# CSWCSS eLearn Utilities App
-The eLearn App, developed in Xamarin, is an on-going project of the Innovative Technology Society of Cheung Sha Wan Catholic Secondary School of Hong Kong.
+The eLearn Utilities App, developed in Xamarin, is an on-going project of the Innovative Technology Society of Cheung Sha Wan Catholic Secondary School of Hong Kong.

+The eLearn Utilities App is an app empowering students to learn more efficiently through digitalised learning.

+Note: This app is currently in Beta state and is in heavy development.
+Some features may not work.

+LINGUAL - Learn and save new vocabularies with our integrated Pearson dictionary, and vocabulary book that you can read on the go.

+LOGIC - Features 3 modes Keypad Mode and Freeform Mode for scientific calculation, as well as Factor Mode for factorizing quadratic equations.

+HEALTH - Keep track of your performance while exercising.

+TUNES - Tune your musical instruments.

+TRAIN - Train your mathematical skills through interactive games.

 ### Lead Developer: Hadrian Tang Wai To